nkmr-aw/prompt_constructor/README.md

 The registry is not used, and uninstallation is completed by deleting the entire folder.
 Before deleting, be sure to save all necessary files.

+### Manual
+Not yet made.
+It may be made [HERE](https://sites.google.com/view/nkmr-appworks/apps/prompt-constructor-en).

 ### If you want to build
 This application is intended to be built and used, however, it is not recommended to build it using PyInstaller or Nuitka,
 as it is likely to be mis-detected as a malware.